michellemashutian/michellemashutian.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 👋 Hi, I'm Shutian!
 A researcher by day, code explorer by night, and a lifelong learner in between.
 I navigate the world of machine learning, NLP, and a bit of leetcode.

-Yes!
-I'm open to new opportunities! 🚀
+<b>Yes!
+I'm open to new opportunities!</b> 🚀

 I was a NLP engineer at [Tencent](https://www.tencent.com/en-us/) for three years.
-Before Tencent, I interned at [ByteDance](https://www.bytedance.com/en/) and a now-defunct startup.
-Before moving to US, I did a short stint at [Wuxi Lead Intelligent Equipment](https://www.leadintelligent.com/en/), helping improve an industry-focused AI system.
+Before that, I interned at [ByteDance](https://www.bytedance.com/en/) and a now-defunct startup.
+I also did a short stint at [Wuxi Lead Intelligent Equipment](https://www.leadintelligent.com/en/), on improving an industrial Q&A system.

 Now, I work as a freelance Academic Mentor at [Woen](https://appakl7qnoo1285.pc.xiaoe-tech.com/), AI Deployment & Media Specialist at [Fizzdragon](https://fizzdragon.com/).
-On the side, I mentor students—one of them just submitted a short paper to ACL on LLM evaluation in scientific text summarization (fingers crossed 🤞).
+One of my student just submitted a short paper to ACL on LLM evaluation in scientific text summarization🤞.

-I received my Ph.D. degree in Information Science at [Nanjing University of Science and Technology](https://english.njust.edu.cn/) under Prof. [Chengzhi Zhang](https://chengzhizhang.github.io/) in 2021.
-Besides, I was a visiting scholar at [Indiana University Bloomington](https://luddy.indiana.edu/index.html) , advised by Prof. [Xiaozhong Liu](http://xiaozhong.website2.me/) and Prof. [Katy Börner](https://cns-iu.github.io/katy/).
+I earned my Ph.D. in Information Science at [Nanjing University of Science and Technology](https://english.njust.edu.cn/) under Prof. [Chengzhi Zhang](https://chengzhizhang.github.io/) in 2021 and was a visiting scholar at [Indiana University Bloomington](https://luddy.indiana.edu/index.html) , advised by Prof. [Xiaozhong Liu](http://xiaozhong.website2.me/) and Prof. [Katy Börner](https://cns-iu.github.io/katy/).

 <b>What I Do Best</b>
-I can handle classic NLP tasks (NER, text classification/clustering, sentiment analysis, knowledge graphs), build machine learning and deep learning models, and fine-tune LLMs.
-I also understand RAG—while I don’t have much hands-on experience with it yet, I learn fast and adapt even faster.

-If you're looking for an NLP/machine learning engineer, or someone who can turn coffee into code, let’s connect! ☕💻
+I can handle classic NLP tasks (NER, text classification/clustering, knowledge graphs..), machine learning & deep learning models, and LLMs.
+I learn fast and adapt even faster.
+If you're looking for an NLP/machine learning engineer, let’s connect! ☕💻